-Assessment: Test, A series of short answer tests covering practical and theoretical knowledge, 25%.
-Assignment, This written assignment requires the analysis, interpretation and presentation of data regarding athlete testing, 25%.
-Assignment, This written assignment requires the analysis, interpretation and presentation of data regarding lactate threshold, 25%.
-Examination, Final practical skills examination, 25%.
+Assessment:Test, A series of short answer tests covering practical and theoretical knowledge, 25%.
+Assignment, This written assignment requires the analysis, interpretation and presentation of data regarding athlete testing, 40%.
+Examination, Final practical skills examination, 35%.
 Hurdle 1: To gain an overall pass in this unit students must attend and complete 80% of the laboratory sessions.